jcvignoli/lumiere-movies/src/README.txt

 No data is sent to IMDb about end users.
 The website host does its own queries to the IMDb, without knowing who is visiting it.

-Only the website owner is known from the IMDb, and must comply with the IMDb privacy policy: https://www.imdb.com/privacy No data about the end user is sent to any other third party, so Lumière! is GDPR compliant.
+Only the website owner is known from the IMDb, and must comply with the [IMDb privacy policy](https://www.imdb.com/privacy "Privacy policy on IMDb")
+No data about the end user is sent to any other third party, so Lumière! is GDPR compliant.
 A short paragraph can be accessed in you you admin privacy policy page, which can be added to your own privacy policy page.

 = When accessing people/movie popups nothing is shown, a "404 Not Found" is thrown =